orangespaceman/training-notes/php.md

 ```

-### Misc tips
+### Miscellaneous tips

-Don't differentiate betwen invalid usernames and passwords in error messages - If someone is trying to maliciously access an account, you shouldn't let them know that they've identified a valid username but the password is wrong
+Don't differentiate between invalid usernames and passwords in error messages - If someone is trying to maliciously access an account, you shouldn't let them know that they've identified a valid username but the password is wrong

 Limit the number of times someone can log in incorrectly - After a few attempts from the same IP address, consider blocking it, at least temporarily